onikienko/mv3-parcel-webext-template/README.md

 ### If you need to have a page not listed in `manifest.json`

-The same, if you need to have a page not listed in `manifest.json`.
+The same goes if you need a page not listed in `manifest.json`.
 You can add it as an additional entry point.

 Something like that: